martgil/webext-docs/browserAction.rst

 .. api-section-annotation-hack::

-A *dictionary object* to specify multiple <a href='https://developer.mozilla.org/en-US/docs/Web/API/ImageData'>ImageData</a> objects in different sizes, so the icon does not have to be scaled for a device with a different pixel density.
-Each entry is a *name-value* pair with *value* being an <a href='https://developer.mozilla.org/en-US/docs/Web/API/ImageData'>ImageData</a> object, and *name* its size.
+A *dictionary object* to specify multiple `ImageData <https://developer.mozilla.org/en-US/docs/Web/API/ImageData>`__ objects in different sizes, so the icon does not have to be scaled for a device with a different pixel density.
+Each entry is a *name-value* pair with *value* being an `ImageData <https://developer.mozilla.org/en-US/docs/Web/API/ImageData>`__ object, and *name* its size.
 Example:

 .. literalinclude:: includes/ImageDataDictionary.json
   :language: JavaScript

-See the <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_action#choosing_icon_sizes'>MDN documentation about choosing icon sizes</a> for more information on this.
+See the `MDN documentation about choosing icon sizes <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_action#choosing_icon_sizes>`__ for more information on this.

 .. api-header::
    :label: object